Claudette Colvin: Legacy

 In an interview in 1998 with Paul Hendrickson, Colvin reflected back on her protest and why she did what she did.
-She stated, "I was done talking about “good hair” and “good skin” but not addressing our grievances.
+She stated, "I was done talking about 'good hair' and 'good skin' but not addressing our grievances.
 I was tired of adults complaining about how badly they were treated and not doing anything about it.
-I’d had enough of just feeling angry about Jeremiah Reeves [a classmate who had been sentenced to death in 1953 on specious charges that he had sexually assaulted white women].
+I'd had enough of just feeling angry about Jeremiah Reeves [a classmate who had been sentenced to death in 1953 on specious charges that he had sexually assaulted white women].
 I was tired of hoping for justice.
 When the moment came I was ready."
-This statement reflected on how African Americans were feeling in the years leading up to the civil rights movement in Montgomery, Alabama.
-It shows the growing frustration held and the want for change.
-Colvin's determination to stand up for herself paved the way for others to do the same.

 On May 20, 2018, Congressman Joe Crowley honored Colvin for her lifetime commitment to public service with a Congressional Certificate and an American flag.

 Recognition

 Colvin at the San Francisco Public Library, January 2005.